jrandj/aws-security-specialty/README.md

     * AWS Key Management Service (KMS) is a service for managing encryption keys that is used for both client side (optional) and server-side encryption with AWS.
 KMS only manages Customer Master Keys (CMKs) and it uses Hardware Security Modules (HSMs) to store the keys.
 A CMK is a representation (like a pointer) for the customer of the actual key material stored on the HSM devices.
 The CMK includes the alias, creation date, description, key state, and key material (either customer provided, or AWS provided).
 It can never be exported.

-    * Access to MKS CMKs is controlled using:
+    * Access to KMS CMKs is controlled using:
         * **Key Policy:** Add the root user, not the individual IAM users or roles.
         * **IAM Policies:** Define the allowed actions and the CMK ARN.